KassoumHabibou/portfolio/content/_index.md

           date_start: '2020-03-01'
           date_end: '2020-09-01'
           description: |2-
-              Responsibilities include:

-              * designing the data collection application for a survey data and data management;
+              * Developed a data collection application for a survey data and data management;
-              * applied the KE XU methodology as outlined by the [WHO](https://www.who.int/) to analyze household health expenditures and identified households vulnerable to catastrophic health expenditures;
+              * Applied the KE XU methodology as outlined by the [WHO](https://www.who.int/) to analyze household health expenditures and identified households vulnerable to catastrophic health expenditures;
-              * conducted in-depth examination of the intricate interplay between poverty and health expenditures, illuminating insights that enrich the understanding of this relationship and inform potential interventions.
+              * Conducted an examination of the intricate interplay between poverty and health expenditures.
         - title: Research Scientist (internship)
           company: Nigerien National Institute of Statistics (INS) & National Information Platforms for Nutrition (NIPN)
           company_url: 'https://pnin-niger.org/web/'